James Cameron: 1990–1999: Terminator 2: Judgement Day, True Lies, and Titanic

-In subsequent years, Cameron planned to do a third Terminator film but plans never materialized.
+In subsequent years, Cameron planned to do a third Terminator film, but plans never materialized.
 The rights to the Terminator franchise were eventually purchased by Kassar from a bankruptcy sale of Carolco's assets.
 Cameron moved on to other projects and, in 1993, co-founded Digital Domain, a visual effects production company.
 In 1994, Cameron and Schwarzenegger reunited for their third collaboration, True Lies, a remake of the 1991 French comedy La Totale!
 The story depicts an American secret agent who leads a double life as a married man, whose wife believes he is a computer salesman.
 The film co-stars Jamie Lee Curtis, Eliza Dushku and Tom Arnold.
 Cameron's Lightstorm Entertainment signed a deal with 20th Century Fox for the production of True Lies.
 Budgeted at a minimum of $100 million, the film earned $146 million in the United States and Canada.
 The film was nominated for an Academy Award for Best Visual Effects and Curtis won a Golden Globe Award for Best Actress.
+It was during the production of True Lies that he would first meet Jon Landau, who at the time oversaw the film's production for Fox.
+In July 2024, Cameron stated that he "lured" Landau away from Fox to Lightstorm.

 In 1995, Cameron co-produced Strange Days, a science fiction thriller.
 Directed by Kathryn Bigelow and co-written by Jay Cocks, Strange Days was critically and financially unsuccessful.
 In 1996, Cameron reunited with the cast of Terminator 2 to film T2 3-D: Battle Across Time, an attraction at Universal Studios Florida, and in other parks around the world.